 3. Write it Down

-Journalling is hugely beneficial on many levels.
-It serves as a healthy outlet for bottled emotions, lowers anxiety levels and improves your working memory.
+Journaling is hugely beneficial on many levels.
+It serves as a healthy outlet for bottled emotions, lowers anxiety levels, and improves your working memory.
 It’s also a great way to keep track of good ideas and come up with new ones.

 Read: The Bullet Journal Method by Ryder Carroll